Murder of UNC student bludgeoned to death in 2012 remains unsolved - TheNewsTrace

-Faith Hedgepeth used to be crushed to dying with an empty liquor bottle throughout the early morning hours of September 7, 2012, at her off-campus rental shut to Chapel Hill, North Carolina after coming back from a nightclub.
-She used to be a junior on the Faculty of North Carolina at Chapel Hill and a member of the Haliwa-Saponi Native American tribe.
+Faith Hedgepeth used to be overwhelmed to loss of life with an empty liquor bottle inside the early morning hours of September 7, 2012, at her off-campus condominium shut to Chapel Hill, North Carolina after returning from a nightclub.
+She used to be a junior on the School of North Carolina at Chapel Hill and a member of the Haliwa-Saponi Native American tribe.
 Male DNA used to be found on the scene, nevertheless her killer hasn’t ever been found.
 The Chapel Hill Police Division is investigating.

 Add Comment